Turk Kardiyol Dern Ars. Ahead of Print: TKDA-57296 | DOI: 10.5543/tkda.2018.57296

 Yahya Kemal İçen1

 , Hasan Koca1

 , Ayşe Selcan Koç2

 , Fadime Karataş1

-Health Sciences University Adana Health Practices and Research Center Cardiology Department2
+Department of Cardiology, Health Sciences University Adana Health Practices and Research Center, Adana, Turkey2

-Health Sciences University Adana Health Practices and Research Center Radiology Department
+Department of Radiology, Health Sciences University Adana Health Practices and Research Center, Adana, Turkey

 OBJECTIVE The aim of this study was to investigate the relationship between ischemic changes in the lead aVR and left ventricular thrombus (LVT) or high-grade spontaneous echo contrast (SEC) in patients with acute anterior myocardial infarction (MI).